Registration

 Once you have received the pass:

-5. Once the application has been approved, I issue the enrollment certificate
+4. Once the application has been approved, I issue the certificate of enrollment

 🏢 In-person registration (starting August 24)